astropy/astropy/docs/development/workflow/git_edit_workflow_examples.rst

 proposing a new feature in a pull request you may need to wait on this change until the pull request is discussed.

-This issue was tagged for 0.3.1, as shown in the image below, so the changlog entry went there.
+This issue was tagged for 0.3.1, as shown in the image below, so the changelog entry went there.

     .. image:: milestone.png